Some Photography Accessories & Software

 Welcome to Kea Sigma Delta!
-Here, you will find software for easily fixing/enhancing your photo's colours.
+Here, you will find photography accessories, and software for easily fixing/enhancing your photo's colours.

 Have photos where the colours didn't turn out right?
 Or maybe you have old photos whose colours have faded over time.
 Relight - a photo colour correction tool - can help you correct colour and lighting issues such as these quickly.
 It can: